Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   #pseudocode-list(line-numbering: none)[
     + *Shared variables*
       + `First`: `remote<uint64_t>`
         + The index of the last undequeued entry.
-Hosted at the enqueuer.
+Hosted at the dequeuer.
       + `Last`: `remote<uint64_t>`
         + The index of the last unenqueued entry.
-Hosted at the enqueuer.
+Hosted at the dequeuer.
       + `Data`: `remote<data_t*>`
         + An array of `data_t` of some known capacity.
 Hosted at the enqueuer.
   ]